gzachariadis/Knowledge/README.md

 # Tips

+# Window Instances

 I have 2 Instances Always Open - One on main Screen where I do side by side coding and one on a Vertical Monitor where I do my Functions.
 I prefer to set my functions in a different file, seperating logic from functions or church and state however you wanna call it.

+# Uncategorized

+- Holding CTRL + Clicking on a Function will Open that Function for you, even if in another file.

+- Pressing CTRL + Space spawns Intellisense.